 Meknes, one of Morocco’s imperial cities, is known for its historical sites like Bab Mansour and the Mausoleum of Moulay Ismail.
 The city combines Islamic and European architectural styles.

-Travel Time: The journey to Meknes takes about 2 hours by train or car from Rabat.
+Travel Time: About 2 hours by train or car

 Travel Tip: Explore the ancient Roman ruins of Volubilis, located just a short drive from Meknes.